 Coherence is a fundamental matter both in the planning of the survey's methodology and throughout its preparation.
 The coherence between variables is compared at all stages of the statistical process.

-INE, conscious of the statistical burden on companies, tries to apply certain methods to its questionnaires to reduce this burden as much as possible and, in all cases, it facilitates the completion of information required from respondents.
+INE, conscious of the statistical burden on Legal Units, tries to apply certain methods to its questionnaires to reduce this burden as much as possible and, in all cases, it facilitates the completion of information required from respondents.

 The following are some of the measures adopted in this operation to reduce the statistical burden: